-A local transfer will be provided to the barge, which will be moored in Dochgarroch, near Inverness.
+A local transfer will be provided to the barge, which will be moored in Muirtown.

 Please note that this is a sample itinerary and may be subject to change.
 On alternate weeks, the cruise will run in the opposite direction.
-Transfer to the Scottish Highlander which will be moored at Dochgarroch, near Inverness.
+Transfer to the Scottish Highlander which will be moored at Muirtown.
 A Champagne Welcome will be followed by a short evening cruise along the heather-lined canal and dinner on board.

 This morning visit the 14th Century fairytale Cawdor Castle which was immortalised by Shakespeare in Macbeth.
 The castle houses a superb collection of tapestries, pictures and furniture with beautiful landscaped gardens.
 There is also a visit Culloden Moor, infamous since the MacDonald and Campbell battle in the 13th century.
-After lunch there is a cruise along Loch Dochfour to Fort Augustus, passing Urquhart Castle and the south shore of Loch Ness, where there is an abundance of wildlife.
-The barge will moor near Fort Augustus Abbey and dinner will be served aboard.
+After lunch the barge will cruise up the Muirtown flight, then along the pretty section of canal to Dochgarroch.
+Dinner will be served aboard.

 Leave Fort Augustus this morning and cruise to Laggan Locks, passing through Kytra and Cullochy Locks, across Loch Oich and through Laggan Avenue, where imposing woodlands stretch right down to the water's edge.
-After lunch there will be a visit to Urquhart Castle and Invermoriston Falls where you may, if you are lucky, catch sight of wild salmon lepaing upstream.
+After breakfast there will be a visit to Urquhart Castle and Invermoriston Falls where you may, if you are lucky, catch sight of wild salmon leaping upstream.

 Day 7: Banavie

 Disembark the Scottish Highlander this morning and take a local transfer to the designated drop off point for your onward journey.

 Disembark in Banavie after breakfast on the last day for a transfer to Inverness.